top of page

 Day 1: The tour starts this evening at Dakar Airport (DSS).
 Overnight in the outskirts of the city.

-Day 4: After some early morning birding, we will embark on the long drive towards Djoudj National Park, where we will focus our attention on finding the endangered Arabian Bustard.
+Day 4: After some early morning birding, we will embark on the long drive towards Djoudj National Park, where we will focus our attention on finding the Endangered Arabian Bustard, as well as the spectacular Black Crowned Crane.
 The little-known River Prinia should be seen easily too.
 Huge numbers of waterbirds will be present here and are definitely a highlight of any visit to Senegal!
 We will also see Greater and Lesser Flamingos, Great White Pelicans at their breeding colony, Fulvous Whistling Duck, Allen’s Gallinule, Greater Painted Snipe, and many others.
 Overnight at Djoudj camp.

 Day 5: We will spend the morning doing a very enjoyable boat trip at the Djoudj, getting close-up views of many waterbirds.
 Afterwards, we will head towards the Saint Louis area, where we will spend the afternoon searching for the scarce Savile’s Bustard.
 Other species such as Temminck’s Courser and Chestnut-bellied Sandgrouse are possible.
 At night, we will search for the smart Northern White-faced Owl on the hotel grounds.
 Night near Saint Louis.